evalladares-t/microservicio05/README.md

 #### Modify the file`bootstrap.yml`

-Configure the active profile to use Docker:
+Configure the active profile to use local:

 ```yaml
 spring: